This post may contain affiliate links. Please see my disclosure policy for details.

-You’ll find traditional Scandinavian wooden houses on the lake, big canons on the artillery banks, a church that used to be Russian Orthodox and is now a lighthouse, a dry dock with historic boats, the King’s gate, ancient tunnels to walk through and a grand courtyard with an 18th century manor house.
+You’ll find traditional Scandinavian wooden houses on the lake, big canons on the artillery banks, and a church that used to be Russian Orthodox and is now a lighthouse.

 There has also been a big art presence here since the 1980s through the Nordic Arts Centre.
 Here you can visit their studios and galleries dotted around.

 I loved exploring Suomenlinna as it seems that in a mere one kilometre from the main ferry dock to King’s gate I strolled by so much history!
-Every few hundred yards, I’d pass a fort, canons, cute heritage home or gorgeous lake views.
+Every few hundred yards, I’d pass a fort, canons, a cute heritage home, or gorgeous lake views.

 8. You can follow their ‘blue route’ on Suomenlinna fortress to see the main sights